Rimmuru/RimurusMenu-Docs/index.md

 Rimurus Menu is a popular script for 2Take1Menu written in lua <br>
 Here lays all the features and releases of Rimurus Menu

-Rimurus Menu is a popular script for 2Take1Menu written in lua <br>
-Here lays all the features and releases of Rimurus Menu

 ## Player

 Name  | Description